Call center software

 - Live chat

-Whereas some call centers only take inbound calls or make outbound calls, some do both.
-For those hybrid call centers, TalkDesk provides the features you need to handle both kinds of calls.
-And it does so without the need to download new software to your local computers thanks to its fully cloud-based deployment.
+Some call centers only take inbound calls, some only make outbound calls, but some do both.
+For those hybrid call centers, Talkdesk provides the features you need to handle both kinds of calls.
+And thanks to its fully cloud-based deployment, you don’t need to download new software to your local computers.

 - Essentials: $75 user/month

 - Screen recording